sudogene/tp/docs/UserGuide.md

 > Note: Training schedules can also be viewed on the student list panel and they will update as you add students to trainings.

-Format: `ts-add TRAINING_INDEX STUDENT_INDEX...`

 Examples:
 - `ts-add 2 1,2,3` adds students with indexes 1,2,3 to training 1.

-### Delete Student from Training : 'ts-delete'
+### Delete Student from Training : `ts-delete`
 Deletes students from a training.

+Format: `ts-delete TRAINING_INDEX STUDENT_INDEX...`

 * Training index refers to the index of the training in the displayed training list.
 * Student index refers to the index of the student in the displayed student list.
 * Multiple students can be deleted with the same command by inputing multiple student indexes separated with a comma.
 * Only one training index can be specified at a time.

-> Note: Training schedules can also be viewed on the student list panel and they will update as you delete students from trainings.
+> Note: Training schedules can also be viewed on the student list panel and it will update as you delete students from

-Format: `ts-delete TRAINING_INDEX STUDENT_INDEX...`
+> trainings.

 Examples:
 - `ts-delete 2 1,2,3` deletes students with indexes 1,2,3 from training 1.